Feeling and being sick is never fun. Here, one mum explains her experience and offers some tips.

 My first pregnancy was textbook: slight nausea for 12 weeks (spent desperately trying not to throw up in a bin at work and give the game away) and then the rest eating whatever I wanted, whenever I wanted.
 Cupcakes for breakfast?
 No problem.
 Buffet high-tea feast for my baby shower?
 Absolutely.
 Fast forward five years and being pregnant in Singapore wasn’t quite such a picnic.
 The sickness set in as I was peeing on the stick… and never went away.
 For nine months to be precise, due to hyperemesis gravidarum (HG), a condition that is as miserable to suffer as it is to spell.
-Thanks to Kate Middleton, one of the most famous HG sufferers (and now in her third pregnancy – what a brave lady!), this condition has finally made its way into the public arena, but still people largely remain unaware that while 80% of pregnant women suffer from morning sickness or nausea, up to 2% end up with full-blown HG.
+Thanks to Kate Middleton, one of the most famous HG sufferers, this condition has finally made its way into the public arena.
+But still people largely remain unaware that while 80 per cent of pregnant women suffer from morning sickness or nausea, up to two per cent end up with full-blown HG.
 So what exactly is this condition, and what can you do to survive it if you’re diagnosed?

 Hyperemesis Gravidarum (HG) explained

 Not to be confused with morning sickness, hyperemesis gravidarum is a pregnancy complication that causes women to suffer from severe nausea and vomiting, to the point that weight loss and dehydration can become an issue.
 If you’re vomiting consistently beyond the first trimester, please see your doctor!

 What it’s really like